pantrypoints/sp/content/en/research/countries/china/xi/chapter-12b.md

 weight: 258
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 2. the only way to solve the difficult problems of China's economic and social development

-The Communist Party of China has always attached great importance to the construction of ecological civilization.
+The CCP has always attached great importance to the construction of ecological civilization.
 As early as the early days of the founding of New China, the Chinese Communists represented by Comrade Mao Zedong stressed the improvement of the ecological environment and launched a vigorous campaign of "planting trees and greening the motherland" and the project of "building water conservancy and maintaining water and soil."
 Since the reform and opening up, the Chinese Communists represented by Comrade Deng Xiaoping have paid great attention to environmental protection work, and the Decision of the State Council on Strengthening Environmental Protection Work in the Period of National Economic Adjustment promulgated in 1981 clearly stated that "protecting the environment is where the fundamental interests of the people of the whole country lie.
 In 1983, the Second National Conference on Environmental Protection established "environmental protection" as a basic national policy.
 The Chinese Communists represented by Comrade Jiang Zemin put forward a strategy for sustainable development, demanding that "economic development must be considered in an integrated manner with population, resources, and the environment, and we must not only make good arrangements for current development, but also consider future generation to create better conditions for future development.”
 2 The Chinese Communists represented by Comrade Hu Jintao put forward the Scientific Outlook on Development and clearly demanded:

 "Implement the basic national policy of saving resources and protecting the environment, take the harmonious development of man and nature as an important development concept, and promote the coordination of economic development with population, resources and environment."
-The 16th National Congress of the Communist Party of China took "promoting harmony between man and nature" as one of the goals of building a moderately prosperous society in an all-round way.
-The 17th National Congress of the Communist Party of China for the first time included ecological civilization in the report of the Party Congress, and wrote "building a resource-saving and environment-friendly society" into the newly revised Party Constitution.
+The 16th National Congress of the CCP took "promoting harmony between man and nature" as one of the goals of building a moderately prosperous society in an all-round way.
+The 17th National Congress of the CCP for the first time included ecological civilization in the report of the Party Congress, and wrote "building a resource-saving and environment-friendly society" into the newly revised Party Constitution.

-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has regarded the construction of ecological civilization as an important part of the overall layout of the "five-in-one", adhered to the harmonious coexistence of man and nature as a basic strategy for adhering to and developing socialism with Chinese
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has regarded the construction of ecological civilization as an important part of the overall layout of the "five-in-one", adhered to the harmonious coexistence of man and nature as a basic strategy for adhering to and developing socialism with Chinese